 So, fountain pens.
-Maybe you want yours to glide over paper like it’s on air, maybe the nib is just a little small and scratchy, or maybe you just want to try it out and see what’s going on.
+Maybe you want yours to glide over paper like it’s on glass, maybe the nib is just a little small and scratchy, or maybe you just want to try it out and see what’s going on.
 In any case, here we’re going to talk about nib smoothing or nib grinding, what it is, and what you need.

 This will void your warranty in most cases.
 If it were me, I’d either practice on a cheap pen (Jinhao X450), or a pen with easily available and replaceable nibs (the Noodler’s Ahab, Konrad, and Nib Creaper pens are good ones for this).
 Over-smoothing can leave you with less of a “smooth” tip and mote of a pointed metal spear that will seriously injure someone if you stab them with it, or yourself if you’re careless, and that shape is not what makes a good flowing, good feeling, good writing, fountain pen.
 And unless you’re in prison and making makeshift weaponry, most people want their pens to write, not to kill people.

 Be careful, and remember that you can always take more metal off, but you can’t put it back.

 Nib smoothing, or nib grinding, is the process of rubbing a nib on an abrasive surface, to either eliminate defects, or create a smoother writing surface.
 At the lightest levels, you’re less “abrading” and more just.. polishing the metal.
 Fountain pens, almost regardless of nib material, will have a ball of a hard (usually iridium) alloy on the tip, which makes them “tipped” nibs.
 These are smoother to write with, and last longer, because iridium is a tougher material than the most common nib materials, usually either stainless steel or gold plated stainless.